wpdew/Ci3-Jumpstart/README.md

 Fill the connection settings to the database and set the administrator login and password.
 The install.txt file is required.
 This file will be automatically deleted after installation.

-When you're done, you can delete this ( .gitignore, LICENSE	, README.md, composer.json ) with your repository.
+When you're done, you can delete this ( .gitignore, LICENSE	, README.md, composer.json and dir vendor) with your repository.

 *We recommend that you open this README in another tab as you perform the tasks below.
 You can [(watch our video Soon)](https://youtu.be/) for a full demo of all the steps in this tutorial.*